 All staff and students are asked to be ALERT, SAFETY-CONSCIOUS, AND INVOLVED.

-Call the Solano College Police, via the college emergency extension 4355, whenever you see suspicious behavior or activity.
+Report suspicious behavior or activity to the Solano Community College Sheriff's Department at (707) 864-7131 or (707) 580-6526.
 Off-Campus Crime: The local police departments have been requested to provide Solano Community College with crime data for the areas surrounding the facilities operated by the College.
-When a safety problem arises, the Campus Police will notify persons using these facilities.
+When a safety problem arises, the campus Sheriff's Department will notify persons using these facilities.